SymfonyCasts/doctrine-queries/sfcasts/joins-reduce-queries.md

 That's it!
 Try this thing!
 The queries went down to one and the page still works!

 ***TIP
-You might notice that not only the number of queries changed on page refresh but also the fortune cookies count for categories.
-Before adding `addSelect('fortuneCookie')` Doctrine executed separate simple queries to count related fortune cookies without considering our search term.
-But after, the ORM knows that data was loaded so it doesn't create new queries, just counts from the join instead.
+You might notice that the fortune cookie count for each category *also* change.
+Before, Doctrine executed separate queries to count the related fortune cookies without considering our search term.
+But after adding `addSelect('fortuneCookie')`, the ORM uses *that* data to count instead of making new queries... which includes our search term!
 ***

 If you open the profiler... and view the formatted query... yes!
 It's